Grumman EA-6B Prowler: Design

-Designed for carrier-based and advanced base operations, the EA-6B was a fully integrated electronic warfare system combining long-range, all-weather capabilities with advanced electronic countermeasures.
+Designed for carrier-based and advanced-base operations, the EA-6B was a fully integrated electronic-warfare system combining long-range, all-weather capabilities with advanced electronic countermeasures.
 A forward equipment bay and pod-shaped fairing on the vertical fin housed the additional avionics equipment.
-It was the primary electronic warfare aircraft for the U.S Navy and U.S. Marine Corps.
+It was the primary electronic warfare aircraft for the USN and USMC.
 The EA-6B's primary mission was to support ground-attack strikes by disrupting enemy electromagnetic activity.
-As a secondary mission it could also gather tactical electronic intelligence within a combat zone, and another secondary mission was attacking enemy radar sites with anti-radiation missiles.
+As a secondary mission, it could also gather tactical electronic intelligence within a combat zone, and another secondary mission was attacking enemy radar sites with antiradiation missiles.

-The Prowler was operated by a crew of four, a pilot and three Electronic Countermeasures Officers (known as ECMOs).
-The two ECMOs in the rear cockpit operated the Prowler's primary jamming equipment, while the ECMO in the front right seat handled navigation, communications, and defensive electronic countermeasures.
-Powered by two non-afterburning Pratt & Whitney J52-P-408A turbojet engines, it was capable of speeds of over 500 knots, with a range of over 1000 nmi.
+The Prowler was operated by a crew of four, a pilot and three electronic countermeasures officers (ECMOs).
+The two ECMOs in the rear cockpit operated the Prowler's primary jamming equipment, while the ECMO in the right front seat handled navigation, communications, and defensive electronic countermeasures.
+Powered by two non-afterburning Pratt & Whitney J52-P-408A turbojet engines, it was capable of speeds above 500 knots, with a range over 1000 nmi.

 Design particulars included the refueling probe being asymmetrical, appearing bent to the right to improve pilot visibility over that of the A-6 Intruder.
 It contained an antenna near its root.
-The canopy had a shading of gold to protect the crew against the radio emissions that the electronic warfare equipment produces.
+The canopy had a shading of gold to protect the crew against the radio emissions that the electronic-warfare equipment produces.

 Operational history

-Twentieth century
+20th century

 VAQ-131 was the second squadron to deploy to Vietnam, in September 1972.